Clinical Trials

 The RPH defines a Clinical Trial as a study that is:

 CT RMG uses the definition above to determine the applicable F&A (or Indirect Cost) rate.
 If a study meets the definition of a Clinical Trial, CT RMG has authority to negotiate, review and approve the budget and agreements.
-For cancer focused Clinical Trials, the Cancer Center Clinical Trials Office (CCTO) negotiates the budget and a CT RMG manager reviews and approves the budget prior to contract signing.
-A Clinical Trial Contract Officer (CT CO) negotiates agreements directly related to industry-sponsored clinical trials, such as Nondisclosure Agreements, Clinical Material Transfer Agreements, and Equipment Loan Agreements.
+For cancer focused Clinical Trials, the Stanford Cancer Institute-Clinical Trials Office (SCI-CTO) negotiates the budget and an Institutional Official within CT RMG manager reviews and approves the budget prior to contract signing.
+A Clinical Trial Contract Officer (CT CO) within CT RMG negotiates agreements directly related to industry-sponsored clinical trials, such as Nondisclosure Agreements, Clinical Material Transfer Agreements, and Equipment Loan Agreements.

-Studies that do not meet the RPH definition of an industry-sponsored Clinical Trial may be negotiated by the Office of Sponsored Research (most government or non-profit funded studies) or the Industrial Contracts Office (industry-sponsored clinical research projects).
+Studies that do not meet the RPH definition of an industry-sponsored Clinical Trial are negotiated by either the Office of Sponsored Research (most government or non-profit funded studies) or the Industrial Contracts Office (industry-sponsored clinical research projects).

-This website provides a listing of the various central offices at Stanford and the types of agreements they negotiate.
+This website provides a tool to provide direction to the various central offices at Stanford based on the types of agreements they negotiate.

 How we determine if your project is a Clinical Trial